 Where and to whom we are born plays a pivotal role in shaping our initial exposure to opportunities.
 Indeed, being raised in a resourceful family or a community that encourages exploration and risk-taking can significantly enhance one's ability to recognize and act upon opportunities.
 However, if this is not the case, acknowledging and working on this disparity is key to understanding that luck isn't simply a matter of chance.

 When we step out of our comfort zones, we expose ourselves to new stimuli that otherwise wouldn't have been available.
 People who are open to these experiences often find themselves in situations where the so-called luck appears more frequently.
-It's like casting a wider net into the sea of possibilities: the more we explore, the more we can catch.

 However, recognizing an opportunity is only half the battle.
 The key to truly capturing luck is in the action we take.
 Many of us come across great opportunities but fail to seize them due to fear, hesitation, or procrastination.
 The courage to act, sometimes in the face of uncertainty, is what transforms a mere chance into a lucky break.

-It's important to remark that this concept of luck does not negate the value of hard work and dedication.
+But it's important to remark that this concept of luck does not negate the value of hard work and dedication.
 Instead, it emphasizes that luck often favors those constantly seeking growth and development, as it's at the intersection of preparation and opportunity where luck finds its home.

 However, it is essential to acknowledge the broader societal and economic factors, recognizing that not all of us are born with the same chances.
 As we find our own way, striving to build equitable environments where opportunities are more evenly distributed helps level the playing field for others.